How to Use Your Own SSL & FQDN Certificate with V15 and above

-3CX v15 includes the option of allowing 3CX to manage FQDN & SSL certificates at no extra charge.
+3CX v15 and above include the option of allowing 3CX to manage FQDN & SSL certificates at no extra charge.
 For many companies it is preferable to manage the PBX via their own Domain Server and Domain.
 For these installations a certificate needs to be provided during the installation of 3CX, stating the desired FQDN for the PBX.

 On this topic